INTERNSHIP PROGRAM MISSION STATEMENT

 Student Eligibility Requirements:

-- Intends to work at a job that is within the major discipline
+- Student intends to work at a job that is within the major discipline

-- Earned at least a 2.5 GPA in Major and an overall cumulative GPA of 2.0
+- Student has earned at least a 2.5 GPA in his/her major program of study

-- Completed a minimum of 12 credits in the major discipline prior to the Internship experience
+- Completed a minimum of 12 credits in the major program of study

-- Student must complete the Internship Application form (see reverse side) at the beginning of the semester in which they will work.
+- Student must complete the Internship Application form at the beginning of the semester in which they will work.
 There is no tuition cost for this course.

 - At that time, student must meet with the Internship Coordinator (Laurie Grove) who will provide details and requirements of the course.
 This includes all forms, the number of work hours required, the determination of a passing grade, and the daily work logs.

-- The work hours of the Internship must be completed within the semester.
+- The work hours of the Internship must be completed within the semester (fall, spring, or summer).
 "Incompletes" will not be awarded.

-- Bi-weekly logs must be submitted to the Internship Coordinator throughout internship along with an end-of-the-semester Internship Essay in order to receive credit.
+- Bi-weekly logs for up to 150 hours must be submitted to the Internship Coordinator throughout internship along with an end-of-the-semester Internship Essay in order to receive the credits.

 FOR THE EMPLOYER: